-Parents/carers must inform the Academy via the dedicated absence line of a reason for absence on the first day of absence; this absence line is available via the Academy’s main switchboard and the telephone number is on the front of this page.
-Parents/Carers must send a note to cover all dates of absence on the pupil’s return to the Academy.
+Parents/carers must inform the school via the dedicated absence line of a reason for absence on the first day of absence; this absence line is available via the school’s main switchboard and the telephone number is on the front of this page.
+Parents/Carers must send a note to cover all dates of absence on the pupil’s return to school.

 An absence may be authorised if:

-- The Academy is satisfied that the pupil is absent because of genuine illness or bereavement and a note has been received to that effect.
+- The school is satisfied that the pupil is absent because of genuine illness or bereavement and a note has been received to that effect.

-- The Academy is informed in writing of the absence before it happens, e.g. a medical appointment.
-We ask that where possible, such appointments are not made in Academy time.
+- The school is informed in writing of the absence before it happens, e.g. a medical appointment.
+We ask that where possible, such appointments are not made in school time.